ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 While it is an important problem, it is largely incidental to EOF and not one of its explicit goals.
 [EIP-663](https://eips.ethereum.org/EIPS/eip-663) predates EOF and is simply one of the EIPs that were always held back the inability to safely add opcodes with immediates.
-We asked the Ipsilon team to include it in EOF for three reasons: it depends on it, it is extremely simple and getting it quite directly translates to a lot of saved engineering effort.
+We asked the Ipsilon team to include it in EOF for three reasons: EIP-663 depends on EOF, is extremely simple and its quick delivery directly translates to a lot of saved engineering effort.
 We would still be in full support of EOF if the EIP was not a part of it, but we see no compelling reason for why it would need to be, while the upside is huge.